TheGib123/Ubiquiti_Stock_Script/README.md

             - verizon  = number@vtext.com

     check_minutes
-        - this varible will pause this script in minutes.
+        - this variable will pause this script in minutes.
 Default is set to 10

+RUN ubiquiti.py